- A group opportunity. Invite your friends.

 The Projects and the needs for the Groups:

 * We will provide a clear definition of the problem or issue to be addressed in the project;

 * Projects are targeted key issues in scope;

-The group will not be asked to do administrative support work, or involve in fundraising activities or other type of events without their professor’s permission to appropriately support the team’s efforts.
+The Group will not be asked to do administrative support work or involved in fundraising activities or other types of events without their prprofessor'sermission to support the teteam'sfforts appropriately.

 Please refer to www.globalpaints.org and gain a perspective of the impact we are making both internationally and locally.
-Please pass along as you see a great opportunity within your network.
+Would you mind passing along as you see a great opportunity within your network?

-Global Paint for Charity currently has several initiatives that your students can gain real-life experience in their major area of interest.
-By working on Global Paint, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise in a professional manner in a real world context.
+Global Paint for Charity currently has several initiatives where your students can gain real-life experience in their primary area of interest.
+By working on Global PaPaint'sission, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise professionally in a real-world context.

 Please Feel free to give us a call today at 855-853-7772 or contact us via email at firstname.lastname@example.org.

 About Global Paint for Charity Inc